Arts and Crafts in Himachal Pradesh

 These products are highly in demand in India and even in foreign countries.

-The products of woven wool like like carpets, mattress blankets known as dohru, blankets, woolen shoes, glovews, socks etc are made from the sheep wool.
+The products of woven wool like carpets, mattress blankets known as dohru, blankets, woolen shoes, gloves, socks etc are made from the sheep wool.

 The wool is then converted into yarn after being carded with hands or carding brushes or carding bows.

-After furnishing the yarn on wheel called takli or charkha.
+After furnishing the yarn on wheel called takli or charkha or spinning wheel.

 Then the wrap is prepared on the peg wrap and thereafter the weaver weaves various patterns in different colors.

-The Tibetan wool and colored woolen yarn is also used in various products.
+The Tibetan wool and colored woolen yarn are also used in various products.